PowerShell/DscResource.Tests/README.md

   new error-level script analyzer rules are violated.
 - **Common Tests - Custom Script Analyzer Rules**: fail tests if any custom script analyzer rules are violated.
+- **Common Tests - Relative Path Length**: fail tests if the length of the relative full path, from the root of the module, exceeds the max hard limit of 129 characters.
+129 characters is the current (known) maximum for a relative path to be able to compile a configuration in Azure Automation using a DSC resource module.

 ### Using AppVeyor.psm1 with the default shared model